stubailo/website-tool/README.md

 - [ ] Minification
 - [ ] Don't use nodemon, use Gulp to watch files individually for better efficiency
 - [ ] Make it possible to set root directory to either the root of the repo or something other than `/src`
+- [ ] Support multiple output HTML files/pages, perhaps by crawling all HTML in `/src`.